bmaltais/kohya_ss/README.md

 This repository provides a Windows-focused Gradio GUI for [Kohya's Stable Diffusion trainers](https://github.com/kohya-ss/sd-scripts).
 The GUI allows you to set the training parameters and generate and run the required CLI commands to train the model.

-If you run on Linux and would like to use the GUI, there is now a port of it as a docker container.
-You can find the project [here](https://github.com/P2Enjoy/kohya_ss-docker).

 ### Table of Contents

 - [Tutorials](#tutorials)